edigitalresearch/ansible-role-gpg/README.md

-# EDR - GPG Keys Role for Ansible
+# GPG Keys Role for Ansible

 This is a role which creates trusted private / public GPG keys